ChrisMakesKode/ChrisMakesKode.github.io/projects/project-5.md

     <figcaption style="vertical-align: middle;">Fig. 3.
 Project Network <br /></figcaption>
   </figure></center>
     <span style="color: black">
-    <br />From early on, it was simulated that the project would be deployed in mid-December.
-Fig. 3. displays a project network diagram that illustrated the flow of subsequent activities that would lead towards the project's completion.
+    <br />The project's deployment date was established for mid-December.
+Fig. 3. contains a project network diagram that illustrated the flow of subsequent activities that would lead towards the project's completion.
 In constructing these management tools, I strengthened my problem solving activities in considering how each necessary activity should be completed to fit the desired deadline.<br />
   </span>

   <center><figure>